Shankarpali Recipe

 Table of Contents

+The sweet variation can be made with either sugar or jaggery.
 For this shankarpali recipe, I have used sugar.
-My recipe gives you a crispy and crunchy sweet shankarpali that you will like.
+My recipe gives you a crispy and crunchy sweet shankarpali that is perfect to make during Diwali.

 The image below shows baked shankarpali.